MisterNetwork/OB_LED_Flasher_III/README.md

 # OB_LED_Flasher_III

-LED Flashing utility for Particle's Core, Photon, and Electron's on-board LED with variable pulse count.
+LED Flashing utility for Particle's Core, Photon, and Electron's on-board LED with variable pulse count, on and off rates (n*100) miliseconds.

 The following calls are available: